aleph-im/aleph-docs/docs/tools/aleph-client/usage.md

 Example: --immutable-volume name=libs,ref=25a3...8d94,mount=/lib/python3.11/site-packages
 * `--skip-env-var / --no-skip-env-var`: Skip prompt to set environment variables  \[default: no-skip-env-var]
 * `--env-vars TEXT`: Environment variables to pass.
 They will be public and visible in the message, so don't include secrets.
 Must be a comma separated list.
 Example: `KEY=value` or `KEY=value,KEY=value`
+* `--address TEXT`: Address of the payer.
+In order to delegate the payment, your account must be authorized beforehand to publish on the behalf of this address.
+See the docs for more info: https://docs.aleph.im/protocol/permissions/
+* `--channel TEXT`: Aleph.im network channel where the message is or will be broadcasted  \[default: ALEPH-CLOUDSOLUTIONS]
 * `--private-key TEXT`: Your private key.
 Cannot be used with --private-key-file
 * `--private-key-file PATH`: Path to your private key file  \[default: /home/$USER/.aleph-im/private-keys/ethereum.key]
 * `--print-messages / --no-print-messages`: \[default: no-print-messages]